-Indoor cricket matches for 18+ year olds in groups larger than six (in total, including both teams and officials) are not possible under current Government guidance and should not take place.
+At Tier 1, indoor cricket matches for 18+ year olds in groups larger than six (in total, including both teams and officials) are not possible under current Government guidance and should not take place.
+The Rule of 6 does not apply to Tiers 2 and 3.

-Where the 'Rule of 6' does not apply (U18s, Disability Cricket, Elite Sport) then indoor cricket matches can take place, provided relevant guidance is followed and risk assessments are carried out in respect of the venue at which they will take place.
+Where group size limits do not apply (Disability Cricket, Elite Sport) or allow for larger groups to form (U18s) then indoor cricket matches can take place, provided relevant guidance is followed and risk assessments are carried out in respect of the venue at which they will take place.
+For U18s, note that group sizes are limited to 15, so matches with more than 15 U18 players should not take place.